CSchoel/thesis-archive/README.md

 * [Modelica implementation of Noble (1962) model by Peter Koch](https://magrathea.mni.thm.de/projects/oertel-koch-modelica-biomodels/repository/2016-oertel-koch-biomodels/revisions/master/show)
 * [MATLAB and Modelica implementations of Inada (2009) model by Elias Kupferschmitt](https://magrathea.mni.thm.de/projects/kupferschmitt-inada2009/repository/2019-kupferschmitt-inada2009/revisions/master/show)
 * [Automatic conversion between Modelica code and JSim/CellML with Scala by Rodney Tabernero](https://magrathea.mni.thm.de/projects/2019-tabernero-jsim2modelica)
-* Java version of the Kotani variant of the Seidel-Herzel model by Daniel Otto with updates by me and Valeria Blesisus (git clone `git@magrathea.mni.thm.de:2014-kotani-CS-VE.git`)
+* Java version of the Kotani variant of the Seidel-Herzel model by Daniel Otto with updates by me and Valeria Blesius (git clone `git@magrathea.mni.thm.de:2014-kotani-CS-VE.git`)

 ### Comparison between output of Java and Modelica versions of the Kotani variant of the SHM